-- Practice safety precautions, to protect yourself, vehicles and the environment. - Communicate clearly, with team members and customers. - Develop the skills to advance your knowledge as an automotive technician. - Conduct yourself on the job with a high degree of professionalism. - Use service literature and tools efficiently. - Practice a systematic diagnostic and repair strategy to maintain modern automobiles and light trucks.
+- Practice safety precautions, to protect yourself, vehicles and the environment. - Communicate clearly, with team members and customers. - Conduct yourself on the job with a high degree of professionalism. - Use service literature and tools efficiently. - Practice a systematic diagnostic and repair strategy to maintain modern automobiles and light trucks.

-The curriculum is designed to allow student entry into the program at the beginning of each term.
-Placement into RD 090 Strategies for Effective Reading, MTH 020 Basic Mathematics and meeting with a program advisor is required prior to registration for some courses.
-Students taking prerequisite courses for WR 121 English Composition and
+Placement into RD 090 College Success and Reading Strategies, and meeting with a program advisor is required prior to registration for some courses.